 Neuralstem's patented technology enables the production of neural stem cells of the brain and spinal cord in commercial quantities, and the ability to control the differentiation of these cells constitutively into mature, physiologically relevant human neurons and glial cells.
 Neuralstem’s NSI-566 spinal cord-derived stem cell therapy Phase II clinical trials for ALS concluded final surgeries in July 2014.
 Neuralstem has been awarded orphan status designation by the FDA for its ALS cell therapy.
 In addition to ALS, the company is also targeting major CNS conditions with its NSI-566 cell therapy platform, including spinal cord injury and ischemic stroke.
 The company has received approvals from the FDA and the Institutional Review Board of University of California, San Diego, to commence a Phase I safety trial in chronic spinal cord injury.

-Neuralstem also has the ability to generate stable human neural stem cell lines suitable for the systematic screening of large chemical libraries.
-Through this proprietary screening technology, Neuralstem has discovered and patented compounds that may stimulate the brain's capacity to generate new neurons, possibly reversing the pathologies of some CNS conditions.
-The company completed an FDA-approved Phase I trial evaluating NSI-189, its lead neurogenic small molecule drug, for the treatment of major depressive disorder, in 4Q13 with data showing clinically meaningful improvement across all depressive and cognitive measures.
-A Phase II NSI-189/MDD trial is expected to commence in 2014.
-Additional indications could include traumatic brain injury, Alzheimer's disease and pre-Alzheimer’s dementia, and post-traumatic stress disorder (PTSD).
+Neuralstem also maintains the ability to generate stable human neural stem cell lines suitable for systematic screening of large chemical libraries.
+Through this proprietary screening technology, Neuralstem has discovered and patented compounds that may stimulate the brain's capacity to generate neurons, possibly reversing pathologies associated with certain CNS conditions.
+The company has completed Phase Ia and Ib trials evaluating NSI-189, its first neurogenic small molecule product candidate, for the treatment of major depressive disorder (MDD), and is expecting to launch a Phase II NSI-189/MDD study in 2015.
+Additional indications might include traumatic brain injury (TBI), Alzheimer's disease, and post-traumatic stress disorder (PTSD).